Involuntary servitude: Law and economics

 In contract theory, researchers have studied whether workers should be allowed to waive their right to quit work, or whether the right to quit should be inalienable.
-Suppose that at date 1 a worker voluntarily signs a labor contract according to which the worker has to perform a task at date 2.
+Suppose that at date 1 a worker voluntarily signs a labour contract according to which the worker has to perform a task at date 2.
 At date 2, the worker no longer wants to perform the task (see the English contract law case Lumley v Wagner for a classic example).
 Would it be a form of involuntary servitude if the worker were forced by the courts to fulfill the contractual duties?
 Müller and Schmitz (2021) have shown that from an economic efficiency point-of-view, in a static setting it can indeed be desirable to restrict the freedom of contract by making the right to quit inalienable.
 However, they also show that in a dynamic setting even the worker can be strictly better off when it is possible to contractually waive the right to quit.